-Our water, sanitation and hygiene (WASH) programs improve the health of low-income families in the developing world by increasing access to and use of WASH products and services, such as household water treatment and toilets.
+Our WASH programs improve the health of low-income families in the developing world by increasing access to and use of WASH products and services, such as household water treatment, soap, and toilets.

 We leverage the expertise and resources of the public and private sectors to maximize health impact in WASH programming:

-- The private sector is a powerful way to reach low-income households, especially as they access products and services every day through private providers and channels.
+- The private sector is a powerful way to reach low-income households, especially as they access products and services every day through local providers and channels.
 We engage with actors at multiple levels in the private sector to develop viable WASH business models that better respond to consumer needs and preferences through strengthened supply and demand.

 Our consumers are at the center of our solutions.
-We use formative research to identify WASH products and services that consumers want and need as well as their opportunity, ability and motivation to adopt new behaviors.
+We use formative research to identify WASH products and services that consumers want and need, as well as their ability and motivation to adopt new behaviors.
 These insights are used to develop marketing strategies that promote behavior change and ensure WASH products and services are appropriately priced, promoted and placed.

 We have promoted household water treatment for more than a decade.
 To date, we have prevented almost 30 million cases of diarrhea and sold enough water treatment products to treat more than 1 billion liters of water.